helyOSFramework/helyos-documentation/docs/source/2-helyos-configuration/getting-started.rst

 - RBMQ_HOST: hostname for RabbitMQ server.
 - RBMQ_PORT: connecting port for AMQP clients.
 - RBMQ_API_PORT:  configuration port for REST API for RabbitMQ server.
 It is used to create the RabbitMQ accounts.
-- RBMQ_SSL= True or False.
+- RBMQ_SSL: True or False.
 If True, the AMQP connection to RabbitMQ server is encrypted using TSL.
-- RBMQ_API_SSL= True or False.
+- RBMQ_API_SSL: True or False.
 If True, the API connection to RabbitMQ server encrypted (default = RBMQ_SSL ).
-- RBMQ_VHOST= virtual host of RabbitMQ server.
+- RBMQ_VHOST: virtual host of RabbitMQ server.

 - CREATE_RBMQ_ACCOUNTS: True or False.  helyOS automatically creates the RabbitMQ accounts
 - RBMQ_ADMIN_USERNAME: RabbitMQ admin username (required if CREATE_RBMQ_ACCOUNTS is True)